persuaded9041/poke-solus-rgb/docs/FEATURES.md

 Q: Why did you change Pokémon learnsets, and how is it justifiable?
 > There are a lot of Pokémon in Gen 1 which can arguably be considered "unusable" for one reason or another.
 One example is Rapidash, which can't learn Flamethrower in Gen 1.
 In any scenario, it's hard to make a case to use Rapidash over another Fire-type which gets Flamethrower.
 >
 > Originally, I wanted to keep Solus completely vanilla, aside from things which could be justified as necessary to make it more of a "solo" experience.
 But eventually, I decided that further changes are acceptable if they can at least be justified as "canonical".
-In this case, there are two things I did: updated the learnsts to Yellow Version's, and then updated them further via the mechanism of [Gen 2 tradeback learnsets][tradebacks].
+In this case, there are two things I did: updated the learnsets to Yellow Version's, and then updated them further via the mechanism of [Gen 2 tradeback learnsets][tradebacks].
 >
 > These changes give more Pokémon viability in Gen 1, and that's without me having taken any creative liberties when updating learnsets, like some other romhacks do (i.e., I didn't add a move to a Pokémon's learnset just because I thought it should learn it, or because it learns it in Gen 7, or something).
 Importantly, you can actually make these changes yourself technically, using a Yellow cartridge or a Gen 2 cartridge.
 In this way, it follows the Solus philosphy: if it can be done by normal means, it should be able to be done in-game without the need for another cartridge.